 Google WebMaster Tools – What is it?

-Google webmaster tools gives you access to some of the information Google gathers about your site.
+Google has renamed what I used to call WebMaster Tools to Search Console, but for the rest of this article, we’ll simply use Webmaster Tools.
+Webmaster Tools now encompases more tools than just “Search Console” Google webmaster tools gives you access to some of the information Google gathers about your site.
 It also allows you to set some preferences and specifics about your sites.
-You need two things to access it: a Google account, and, the ability to upload a file or alter a file on the site so that Google can verify that it’s your site.
+You need two things to access it: a Google account, and, the ability to verify to Google that it’s your site.
+You verify by uploading a file, or altering a file, or adding some meta data info via WordPress (either via your theme options, or a plugin).

 How to Get a Google Account: